UConn Huskies women's basketball: 2010 National Championship: Undefeated (39–0)

-The national championship game against Stanford was a completely different story.
+The national championship game against Stanford was a different story.
 UConn started the game with its worst first half in school history by scoring only 12 points; only 11 teams in tournament history have been held to 12 points or less in the first half: three of them were against UConn teams, and two of them (Southern and Temple) just days earlier in the 2010 Tournament.
 Stanford itself only managed to score 20 points in the first half.
-Maya Moore gave UConn the lead (23–22) in the second half with a three-pointer and led the team on a scoring run of 30–6 that eventually secured the national championship with a final score of 53–47.
+Maya Moore gave UConn the lead (23–22) in the second half with a three-pointer and led the team on a scoring run that eventually secured the national championship with a final score of 53–47.
 It was the only game in the Huskies' 78-game winning streak that was won by fewer than 10 points.
 Moore was named the Tournament Most Outstanding Player, to go along with her second straight Wade Trophy award and Academic All-America of the Year award.
 Charles, who won the John R. Wooden Award and Naismith College Player of the Year awards, was chosen first overall in the WNBA draft days later.